fillumina/collections/README.md

 ### Improvements

 One of the good things about having fast cloning collections is that it allows to implement a copy on write algorithm which is very efficient and fast in case of concurrent access (of course with many more readings than writings).
 In the future I might choose to add some implementations of this.
 Of course I would gladly accept suggestions and contributions.

+Many classes of this project should implement `Serializable` with asensible implementation.